 Description

-DESCRIPTION: the memorial takes the form of a short Celtic wheel cross, with relief-carved interlacing to the arms of the cross, with a moulded central boss.
-The shaft has a relief-carved cipher of the initials SH, below which is the carved inscription: TO THE / MEMORY OF / THOSE WHO / FELL IN THE / GREAT WAR / 1914 – 1918 / 1939 – 1945.
-The shaft sits directly on a tapering square base, inscribed with the names of the casualties of the First World War (4) / OF THIS PARISH WHO GAVE THEIR LIVES / AND / followed by the name of the soldier who died in the Second World War.
-The base stands on a single step, also tapering, which is inscribed: GOD PROVED THEM AND FOUND THEM WORTHY FOR HIMSELF.
+Bathealton War Memorial is a First World War memorial, erected around 1920 and altered after the Second World War.
+It is made of local stone and features a short Celtic wheel cross.
+The arms of the cross are decorated with relief-carved interlacing, and there is a moulded central boss.
+The shaft of the cross displays a relief-carved cipher of the initials SH, along with the inscription: TO THE / MEMORY OF / THOSE WHO / FELL IN THE / GREAT WAR / 1914 – 1918 / 1939 – 1945.
+This shaft rests on a tapering square base, which is inscribed with the names of four casualties from the First World War, stating: OF THIS PARISH WHO GAVE THEIR LIVES / AND / followed by the name of the soldier who died in the Second World War.
+The base is set on a single tapering step, which bears the inscription: GOD PROVED THEM AND FOUND THEM WORTHY FOR HIMSELF.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.